 In 2016 I edited Masaki Nishina's book, Reiki and Japan and have recently published a book entitled, Women in Reiki - lifetimes of healing in 1930s Japan and today with Daishihan, Silke Kleemann.

 I eventually came back to psychology, though it was Spiritual Psychology I came to and attended the University of Santa Monica, CA to gain a Masters after I left Japan.
-I also became a Heart Circle facilitator, These days I write books in addition to teaching the Jikiden Reiki I love so much.
+I also became a Heart Circle facilitator, In 2020 I co-founded the Jikiden Reiki UK Association (JRUKA) with three other Jikiden Reiki teachers in the UK and am currently vice-chair of the association.
+These days I write books in addition to teaching the Jikiden Reiki I love so much.
 You can learn more about these at www.AmandaCJayne.com

 Amanda is one of the best teachers I have known and worked with...